Blowhard, Esq. writes:

 If we acknowledged what should be obvious — that much constitutional language is broad enough to encompass an almost infinitely wide range of positions — we might have a very different attitude about the obligation to obey.

 As a law professor, he should know that statutes are intentionally drafted in broad language because the drafters cannot anticipate every sitution.
 Thus, they leave it to the courts to elaborate the rules on a case-by-case basis.
-This is a key difference between the Anglo-American common law tradition and Continental statutory law.

 It would become apparent that people who disagree with us about the Constitution are not violating a sacred text or our core commitments.
 Instead, we are all invoking a common vocabulary to express aspirations that, at the broadest level, everyone can embrace.
 Of course, that does not mean that people agree at the ground level.
 If we are not to abandon constitutionalism entirely, then we might at least understand it as a place for discussion, a demand that we make a good-faith effort to understand the views of others, rather than as a tool to force others to give up their moral and political judgments.